tslocum/sriracha/UPGRADE.md

 ## 3. Stop Sriracha

-Press `Ctrl+C` in the terminal window where Sriracha is running, or send the `SIGKILL` signal to the Sriracha server process.
+Press `Ctrl+C` in the terminal window where Sriracha is running, or send the `SIGTERM` signal to the Sriracha server process.

 ## 3. Replace server binary